-An RSU is an Award in the nature of a bonus for services rendered that, upon settlement, entitles the recipient to receive shares as determined by the Board or, subject to the provisions of the Equity Incentive Plan, to receive the Cash Equivalent or a combination thereof.
-The Board may establish conditions and vesting provisions, including Performance Criteria, which need not be identical for all RSUs.
+An RSU is an Award in the nature of a bonus for services rendered that, upon settlement, entitles the recipient to receive shares as determined by the Board or, subject to the provisions of the Omnibus Plan, to receive the Cash Equivalent or a combination thereof.
+Pursuant to the Omnibus Plan, RSUs cannot vest before the date that is one year following the date the RSU is granted or issued, provided that the requirement may be accelerated for a Participant who dies or who ceases to be an eligible Participant under the provisions of the Omnibus Plan in connection with a Change of Control, take-over bid, reverse take-over or other similar transaction.
 RSUs that are subject to Performance Criteria may not become fully vested prior to the expiry of the restricted period.
 RSUs expire no later than December 31 of the calendar year which commences three years after the calendar year in which the performance of services for which the RSU was granted, occurred.
 An RSU may be forfeited if conditions to vesting are not met.
 The Board, in its discretion, may award dividend equivalents with respect to Awards of RSUs.
 Such dividend equivalent entitlements will not be available until the RSUs are vested and paid out.